Merkoba/Hue/README.md

 "default_image_url"
 >The public location of the default image.
 This image appears on new rooms or when an uploaded image fails to load.

-"loading_image_url"
->The public location of the loading image.
-This image appears when the room is loading and hasn't finished loading the first image.
+"default_tv_source"
+>Default source for the tv for new rooms.
+This is a video url, file, youtube, or twitch.

+"default_tv_type"
+>The type of the default_tv_source, either "url", "youtube", or "twitch".

 "login_logo_url"
 >The public location of the logo at the top of the login page.

+"default_profile_image_url"
+>The location of the default profile image.

+"profile_image_loading_url"
+>The location of the loading image when the profile image is changing.

+"default_default_background_image_url"
+>The location of the default background image.

+"background_image_loading_url"
+>The location of the loading image when the background image is changing.

+"default_video_url"
+>Image to show to video element when there's no video image loaded.

 "default_radio_source"
 >The default radio url used for new rooms or when "/radio default" is issued.
+To work properly, for now, this must be ideally a working icecasat radio url.

 "mongodb_path"
 >The path to the MongoDB database.
 The name can be anything as long as the port is correct.